-- Lipsticks – isopalmityl diglyceryl sebacate, ricinoleic acid, dipentaerythritol fatty acid ester, ester gum, 1970s coal tar dyes and other 1-phenylazo-2-naphthol derivatives
+- Lipsticks – containing isopalmityl diglyceryl sebacate, ricinoleic acid, dipentaerythritol fatty acid ester, ester gum, 1970s coal tar dyes and other 1-phenylazo-2-naphthol derivatives

 There has also been a case report of pigmented contact cheilitis due to a lipstick that was presumed to be irritant rather than allergic as patch testing was negative.

 Given the allergen/irritant sources are common but pigmented contact cheilitis is rare, it is proposed that there is also some, as yet unidentified, predisposing patient factor.

 What are the clinical features of pigmented contact chelitis?

 The patient may present initially with burning and itchy swelling of the lip(s), suggestive of cold sores.
 The lip becomes progressively darker, developing a dark purple-black colour, sometimes more obvious after ceasing the product.
 While still using the product, the lip may be red and scaly in addition to the hyperpigmentation.
 However pigmented contact cheilitis is generally regarded as a non-eczematous form of cheilitis.
 The hyperpigmentation may be localised to just the lower lip in the case of the green tea nickel allergy, or to both lips and the vermilion border in the case of a lipstick reaction.